eiroca/EPS/docs/readme.txt

 INSTALLATION
 ============
 Copy the contents of the zip file in the the Apache's htdocs directory.
+Configure .htaccess in lib/eps in order to let administrators to access the directory.
 Run a Web browser and type http://apache_domain/lib/eps/setup.php, you should see something like:

 Checking...